flaircore/docker-shopify/README.md

 #### Dev (dev.env):
 * Run `docker build --build-arg SHOPIFY_API_KEY=<shopify client id> -t demos .` to build an image based on the default Dockerfile generated when scaffolding the starter app with Shopify CLI.
+* To expose the app via https, run `ngrok http 8081`.
-* The run  `docker run -p 8081:8081 --rm --env-file dev.env demos` then `ngrok http 8081` to expose the app.
+* Then run  `docker run -p 8081:8081 --rm --env-file dev.env demos`
 * Install the app into your Shopify development store by visiting the following url in your browser: `https://<ngrok_url>/auth?shop=<store_name>.myshopify.com`